Benchmarks¶

 |

-Number of fluid buffer layers inserted ahead of and behind the sample. |
+Number of fluid reservoir layers inserted ahead of and behind the sample. |

 max_steps, min_steps, check_interval, steady_rtol |